-Ohio IOP (Intensive Outpatient Program)
+Our IOP (Intensive Outpatient Program) in Cincinnati, Ohio

 someone getting help at ohio recovery center